Iraq-Kurd oil talks break ice, long-term fix unlikely

-BAGHDAD/ARBIL, Iraq (Reuters) - A lasting solution to Iraq’s dispute with its Kurdish north is unlikely even if recent talks between the two sides lead to a resumption of oil exports from the autonomous region.
+BAGHDAD/ARBIL, Iraq, May 7 (Reuters) - A lasting solution to Iraq’s dispute with its Kurdish north is unlikely even if recent talks between the two sides lead to a resumption of oil exports from the autonomous region.

 Kurdish crude used to be shipped to world markets through a Baghdad-controlled pipeline, but exports via that channel dried up last December due to a row over payment for oil companies operating in the northern enclave.